Nayef Aguerd: West Ham United

 Aguerd with West Ham in 2023.

 In June 2022, Aguerd signed for West Ham United on a five-year contract for a fee of £30 million.
 His fee was the fourth-highest paid by West Ham after those paid for Sébastien Haller, Felipe Anderson and Kurt Zouma.
 On 16 July, Aguerd made his debut for the Hammers in a friendly against Reading, playing a total of 63 minutes of a 1–1 draw at the Madejski Stadium.
 In his second game, a pre-season friendly against Rangers on 19 July, Aguerd injured his ankle which required surgery.
 On 19 October, Aguerd returned to training with the team three months after his injury.
 He made his competitive West Ham United debut on 27 October in a Europa Conference League game against Silkeborg, which West Ham won 1–0.
 On 2 April, Aguerd scored his first Premier League goal in the home encounter against Southampton, which ended in a 1–0 victory.
 On 7 June, Aguerd won his first major trophy for the club the 2022–23 UEFA Europa Conference League against Fiorentina, which ended in a 2–1 victory.

 He left the club in September 2025.
 He played 61 games in all competitions in his three seasons with West Ham.

 Loan to Real Sociedad

 On 30 August 2024, Aguerd was loaned to La Liga club Real Sociedad for the 2024–25 season.

 Marseille

 On 1 September 2025, Aguerd returned to Ligue 1, as he signed a contract with Marseille until 2030 for a fee reported to be "around €23 million".
+Later that month, on 12 September, he scored his first goal on his debut in the stoppage time of a 4–0 win over Lorient.

+On 13 August 2026, Aguerd was close to returning to Real Sociedad on loan from Marseille with an option to buy, reportedly for a €4 million loan fee and an €11 million purchase option.
+He completed a medical ahead of the proposed move, but subsequently rejected the transfer following a conversation with Real Sociedad manager Pellegrino Matarazzo.